Russification of Ukraine: Crackdown on Ukrainophiles under Alexander II

 Alexander II also ordered repressive measures against Ukrainophile activists.
 Mykhailo Drahomanov and Pavlo Chubynsky were both exiled from Ukraine, the Kyiv Branch of the Imperial Geographic Society (the centre of intellectual activity in Kyiv as well as an epicentre of Ukrainophilism) was liquidated, the Kievsky Telegraf newspaper was closed, the heads of the Kyiv, Kharkiv and Odesa educational districts were ordered to watch for suspect Ukrainophiles and report them.
 Teaching positions in Ukraine were to be filled exclusively by Russians, whilst Ukrainian teachers were sent to teach in Russia.

+The introduction of Valuyev Circular and Ems Decree seriously hindered the development of Ukrainian literature in the decades until the Russian revolution of 1905.